trick77/dockerflix/README.md

 ## Installation

-Clone the repository on your VPS server and build the dockerflix image using the provided shell script:
+Clone the repository on your VPS server and build the Dockerflix image using the provided shell script:
  `./build.sh`

 ## Usage

-Once the dockerflix image has been built, just run it using:
+Once the Dockerflix image has been built, just run it using:
 `docker run -p 80:80 -p 443:443 --name dockerflix trick77/dockerflix`

 Make sure TCP ports 80 and 443 on your VPS are not in use by some other software like a pre-installed web server.
 Check with `netstat -tulpn` when in doubt.
 Make sure both ports are accessible from the outside if using an inbound firewall on the VPS server.

-From now on, you can start or suspend the dockerflix container using `docker start dockerflix` and `docker stop dockerflix`
+From now on, you can start or suspend the Dockerflix container using `docker start dockerflix` and `docker stop dockerflix`

-To see if the dockerflix container is up and running use `docker ps` or `docker ps -a`.
-Want to get rid of dockerflix?
+To see if the Dockerflix container is up and running use `docker ps` or `docker ps -a`.
+Want to get rid of Dockerflix?
 Just type `docker stop dockerflix; docker rm dockerflix` and it's gone.

 ## Post installation